pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

     }
     */
 ```
-via dot notation:

-The `som` object accepts the dot notation for path, and arrays needs to pass the index within the `[]`.
+The `som` object accepts the dot notation for path, and arrays elements need to pass the index within brackets `[]`.
 In case, you want to assign only a specific key value to an array.
 You can directly do so:
 *note* : if you pass an array index that is greater than the amount of elements, SOM will automatically assign the element to the next available slot, not respecting your index.
 ```JS